abc123me/avrdude_autoreset_wrapper/README.md

 The wrapper needs at least the programmer id (hast to be avr109), the com port and the device id (partno) to work correctly.

+In case another programmer id is passed the wrapper will behave transparent doing nothing but passing the arguments to avrdude.

 Modifying Eclipse C++ IDE for Arduino 3.0
 -----------------------------------------